 Natural and Human Disturbances Have Non-Linear Effects on Whole-Ecosystem Carbon Storage in an African Savanna

 This page lists all metadata that was entered for this dataset.
-Only registered users of the TRR228DB may download this file.
+You can download the dataset.

 Title: | Main Title: Natural and Human Disturbances Have Non-Linear Effects on Whole-Ecosystem Carbon Storage in an African Savanna |